AlexanderVikenfalk/chatbot/README.md

 #### School: Lernia YH

 #### About this project:
-This project was made as a school project to try out integrating paypal services into a made up web store.
+This project was made as a school project to try out buidling an asp.net MVC and integrating paypal into the web service.

 #### Technologies used:
 * **C#/ .NET** for backend.